dathere/datapusher-plus/README.md

 * **"Bullet-proof", ultra-fast data type inferencing with qsv**

-  Unlike messytables which scans only the the first few rows to guess the type of a column, [qsv](https://github.com/jqnatividad/qsv) scans the entire table so its data type inferences are guaranteed.
+  Unlike [Messytables][] which scans only the the first few rows to guess the type of a column, [qsv][] scans the entire table so its data type inferences are guaranteed.

   Despite this, qsv is still exponentially faster even if it scans the whole file, not only inferring data types, but some additional descriptive statistics as well.
 For example,